scrabbletank/farhome-rules/rulesdoc.md

 Magically slow the heart and prevent blood loss of an incapacitated creature.
 Make a spellcasting roll against a bad die for every temporary wound the creature is missing.
 On success the creature is stabilized and will regain consciousness in 10 minutes with 1 wound.

-Add a superior die for every level above cantrip.
+Add a superior die for every level cast above cantrip.

 ___
 #### Vine Whip